-For product and portfolio performance monitoring, review and analysis, the following reports summaries as follows:
+For product and portfolio performance monitoring, review and analysis, the reports are summarized below:

-- Retail Credit Risk Management Report is a tracking of the retail loan portfolio's critical risk indicators on a monthly basis, which includes non-performing loans, delinquency ratios, charge-offs, recoveries, aging flows, portfolio delinquency performance by various segment cuts, scorecard MIS, as well as credit process MIS such as approval rate, reject rate, deviation approval etc. - Based on the foregoing, RMC reports are produced and presented to the members of the committee every 2 months.
-This report contains statistical and analytical data on portfolio growth, portfolio mix, portfolio asset quality indicators as well as through the door information on loan origination and loan portfolio profile. - 4.
-Policies of mitigating risk, and Strategies and Processes for monitoring the continuing effectiveness of mitigants.
+1. Retail Credit Risk Portfolio Review is a tracking of the retail loan portfolio's critical risk indicators on a monthly basis, which includes non-performing loans, delinquency ratios, charge-offs, recoveries, aging flows, portfolio delinquency performance by various segment cuts, scorecard MIS, as well as credit process MIS such as approval rate, reject rate, deviation approval etc.

+2. Based on the foregoing, RMC reports are produced and presented to the members of the committee every 2 months.
+This report contains statistical and analytical data on portfolio growth, portfolio mix, portfolio asset quality indicators as well as through the door information on loan origination and loan portfolio profile.